ambossIconambossIcon

 Summarytoggle arrow icon

-This article concerns the initial management of ACS patients.
+This article focuses on the initial management of ACS patients.
 See “Myocardial infarction” for more details regarding, e.g., histopathology and long-term management.

 Icon of a lock